-M{1i} = average mass emission of the pollutant i in grams per kilometre with a fully charged electrical energy/power storage device calculated in paragraph 3.1.2.5.5.
+M{1i} = average mass emission of the pollutant i in grams per kilometre with a fully charged electrical energy/power storage device calculated in paragraph 3.1.2.5.5. of this annex

-M{2i} = average mass emission of the pollutant i in grams per kilometre with an electrical energy/power storage device in minimum state of charge (maximum discharge of capacity) calculated in paragraph 3.1.3.5.
+M{2i} = average mass emission of the pollutant i in grams per kilometre with an electrical energy/power storage device in minimum state of charge (maximum discharge of capacity) calculated in paragraph 3.1.3.5. of this annex

-De = vehicle electric range, according to the procedure described in Regulation No. 101, Annex 9, where the manufacturer shall provide the means for performing the measurement with the vehicle running in pure electric mode.
+De = vehicle electric range, according to the procedure described in Regulation No. 101, Annex 9, where the manufacturer must provide the means for performing the measurement with the vehicle running in pure electric mode,